 Data is always about something.
 In the arts it describes creative outputs, other products and services, and how well an organisation is doing in connecting a wide range of people to them.
-In order to enable arts organisations to build these relationships in a way that makes sense for them, Innovation agency Golant Media Ventures and contemporary arts support organisation Artsadmin have created a ‘culture edition’ of an open source CRM solution.
+In order to enable arts organisations to build these relationships in a way that makes sense for them, Innovation agency Golant Innovation (formerly known as Golant Media Ventures) and contemporary arts support organisation Artsadmin have created a ‘culture edition’ of an open source CRM solution.
 KIWI is tailored to capture and track the complex relationships and data unique to arts organisations':

 - Ticket Bookers

 - Touring Partners